-Is it the case that all Gower solicitors on the RBS conveyancing panel are governed by the Solicitors Regulatory Authority?
+Is it the case that all Gower CQS (Conveyancing Quality Scheme) solicitors are on the TSB conveyancing list of approved solicitors?

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am a sole trader intending to take an assignment of a lease of a shop on a shopping parade.
 Can you recommend conveyancers offering fixed costs for non-domestic conveyancing in Gower for under 2k?

 We are happy to recommend firms who host a wealth of experience of commercial conveyancing in Gower, including the disposal and purchase of businesses as well as simply premises.
 Whether you are looking to purchase or lease a shop, pub, restaurant, office, retail unit or a whole business we will put you in touch with the right solicitor.
 As for the charges this will depend on the structure and nuances of the deal.
 Please provide us with your contact information or email us so that we may provide you with a detailed commercial conveyancing calculation.

 Can you provide any advice for leasehold conveyancing in Gower from the point of view of speeding up the sale process?